galaxyproject/training-material/topics/statistics/tutorials/classification-machinelearning/tutorial.md

 objectives:
 - Learn classification background
 - Apply classification based machine learning algorithms
-- Learn ...
-(Simon)
+- Learn what a quantitative structure-analysis relationship (QSAR) model is and how it can be constructed in Galaxy
 - Learn how visualizations can be used to analyze the classification results
 key_points:
 - Classification is a supervised approach in machine learning.
 - For classification tasks, data is divided into training and test sets.
 - Using classification, the samples are learned using the training set and predicted using the test set.
-- For each classification algorithm, it parameters should be optimised based on the dataset
+- For each classification algorithm, it parameters should be optimised based on the dataset.
+- Machine learning algorithms can be applied to chemical datasets to predict important properties.
 time_estimation: 2H
 contributors:
 - khanteymoori